Thomas Hauert

-Thomas Hauert (born 1967 in Schnottwil, Switzerland) is a Swiss dancer and choreographer, leader of the Brussels-based company ZOO/Thomas Hauert.
+Thomas Hauert is a Swiss dancer and choreographer, leader of the Brussels-based company ZOO.

-Biography
+Early life and education

 Born and raised in Switzerland, Thomas Hauert studied at the Rotterdam Dance Academy in the Netherlands.

+Career

 He moved to Brussels in 1991 to work in Anne Teresa De Keersmaeker’s company Rosas.
 He then collaborated with David Zambrano, Gonnie Heggen and Pierre Droulers.

-After the creation of the solo Hobokendans (1997), he founded his company ZOO with fellow dancers Mark Lorimer, Sarah Ludi, Mat Voorter and Samantha van Wissen.
+After the creation of the solo Hobokendans (1997), he founded his company ZOO (based on the name of a book used by the group as study material) with fellow dancers Mark Lorimer, Sarah Ludi, Mat Voorter and Samantha van Wissen.
 Their first performance, Cows in Space (1998), was awarded two prizes at the Rencontres chorégraphiques internationales de Seine-Saint-Denis.

 The work of Hauert first developed from research on movement, with a particular interest in improvisation-based processes exploring the tension between freedom and constraint, individuals and the group, order and disorder, and form and formlessness.
 The relationship with music also plays a major part in his work.
 Since 1998, Hauert has created around 15 performances with his company ZOO.
 They were co-produced by European organizations such as Kaaitheater (Brussels), Kunstenfestivaldesarts (Brussels), Charleroi Danses, Centre Pompidou (Paris), Festival d'Automne à Paris, Théâtre de la Ville (Paris), Montpellier Danse, La Bâtie-Festival de Genève, Tanzquartier Wien (Vienna), Mercat de les Flors (Barcelona), Springdance (Utrecht) and PACT Zollverein (Essen).
 In addition to his work for ZOO, Hauert was commissioned to create pieces for external structures like P.A.R.T.S., the Trinity Laban Conservatoire of Music and Dance, the Zurich Ballet, Toronto Dance Theatre and Candoco.
 He participated in improvisation events like Movement Research Fall Festival 2008 and regularly improvises with musicians including Michel Debrulle, Chris Corsano and Barry Guy.
 In 2012, he was invited by IRCAM in Paris to lead a project on the relationship between improvised dance and electronic musical composition in the context of the festival-academy ManiFeste.

-In 2010, the Belgian director Thierry De Mey created a film co-produced by European cultural television channel Arte, based on the ZOO’s work Accords.
+In 2010, the Belgian director Thierry De Mey created a film co-produced by European cultural television channel Arte, based on the ZOO's work Accords.

 Hauert has developed a teaching method from his choreographic practice.
 As a teacher, he has an ongoing collaboration with the P.A.R.T.S. academy in Brussels and regularly gives workshops worldwide.
 In 2012–13, he was the Valeska-Gert-guest professor for dance and performance at the Institute for Theater Studies of the Free University of Berlin.

-Since 2012, he participates in the project “Motion Bank” initiated by The William Forsythe Company and the Ohio State University.
+In 2012 he started participating in Motion Bank, a project initiated by The William Forsythe Company and Ohio State University.

-Thomas Hauert is resident artist at Charleroi Danses and associated artist at Kaaitheater Brussels.
+Hauert is resident artist at Charleroi Danses and associated artist at Kaaitheater Brussels.